logos-innovation-lab/waku-objects-playground/DEVELOPERS.md

 The biggest impact and a low hanging fruit could be to add frontend library specific external adapter that takes care of the mundane details described in the previous two points.

 Another could be to make a separate UI library with the components adhering to the design guidelines and the theming capabilities of the app.

+Ultimately a goal could be to make external objects as easy to use as internal objects and therefore eliminating the need for internal objects.
+Then all different chat applications supporting Waku Objects could be augmented with potentially the set of all available object types.

 ## Resources